newlogic-digital/core/README.md

 Modern principles for creating web applications

 - 💡 Modern principles
-- ⚡️ Fast development
+- 🚀️ Fast development
 - 🛠️ Integrated tools
 - 📦 Modular structure
 - ✉️ Email templates
-- 🖥 Local server
+- ⚡ Vite as webserver

 Newlogic Core is a set of tools that can be used to create modern web applications.
 Use of modern Javascript, CSS, ES modules, dynamic imports, etc.